Analyzing Your Races

 Pro Tip

 Set aside 15-30 minutes after each race day to define your races in ChartedSails while the details are fresh in your mind.
+If you use the mark pinging and race timer features, this will take much less time.

 What's Next?